 Scania is yet another automaker famous for its trucks and operating from Sweden.
 As a matter of fact, the brand derives its name from the homonymous area in Sweden.
 The R-series of trucks produced by Scania made its commercial debut in 2004 and immediately went on to garner the ‘Truck of the Year’ title in 2005, with a repeat of that performance in 2010.
 The R480 is a medium range, yet highly efficient model, and, as all models in the line, it comes as a rigid platform or as a tractor.

 The current cabin variant on the world-famous Volvo FH series is titled the Globetrotter XXL.
 Its highly suggestive name indicates the emphasis that the Swedish automaker wanted to place on size, resilience, and, implicitly reliability with this new design.
 Work on the design of this cabin started in August 2008 and some of its more impressive and innovative features include a rain sensor, cornering lights, a state-of-the-art sound system, and passenger seat that swivels.

 1. The Mercedes Benz Antos

 The Mercedes Benz Antos first saw the light of day and of international markets in September 2012, after official announcements regarding its release came in May of that same year.
-It can be purchased either as a platform truck or a tractor unit.
+You can purchase it either as a platform truck or a tractor unit.
 Its axle width ranges from 104.3 inches to 263.8 inches and weighs in at 18 tons.
-It is available with a six-cylinder engine only, which is compliant with Euro VI environmental regulations for all specifications.
+Finally, it is available with a six-cylinder engine only, which is compliant with Euro VI environmental regulations for all specifications.
 See more here.